amitsingh-007/bypass-links/pull_request_template.md

 #### Check if the Pull Request fulfils these requirements

-- [ ] Is manifest.json version requires updation?
+- [ ] Does manifest.json version requires updation?